-Often when teens are struggling with grades, parents tend to either go into full drill sergeant mode and "ground" or yell at their teenager OR they may get into helicopter parent mode and try doing the teen's homework for them.
+Often when teens struggle with grades, parents tend to either go into full drill sergeant mode and “ground” or yell at their teenager OR they may get into helicopter parent mode and try doing the teen’s homework.
 Neither of these options tends to work well for the teen or the parents.
-Control battles, trying to "make them" do their homework, and getting indignant and lecturing usually just weakens a teen's self-concept and lowers respect in the relationship.
+Control battles, trying to “make them” do their homework, and getting indignant and lecturing usually just weaken a teen’s self-concept and lowers respect in the relationship.

 High school is a time of intense competition, academically and socially.
 Few teens are not tired of high school by the time it’s over!
 If your teen is getting burned out, see what parts of their schedule you can cut out, and have a talk with them about ways they would like to recharge.